Heron Island (Queensland): Flora

 Rich forests of Pisonia grandis dominate the centre and south of Heron Island.
 Towards the eastern and north-western ends, the forest is readily accessible, but its heart is a dense tangle, interrupted only by a few trails.

 Some trees in the heart of the forest grow to 10–11 m, but most are just 6–8 m high.
 The understory is largely absent here, formed only by scattered Celtis paniculata, Ficus opposita and Pipturus argenteus with a height of 2–4 m; some Celtis also grow higher and emerge through the Pisonia canopy.
-Patches of shrubs – mainly Abutilon albescens, with Melanthera biflora (probably var. canescens), and the introduced wild poinsettia (Euphorbia cyathophora) – are found here and there.
+Patches of shrubs – mainly Abutilon albescens, with Wollastonia biflora (probably var. canescens), and the introduced wild poinsettia (Euphorbia cyathophora) – are found here and there.
 Herbaceous plants are scarce here, mainly consisting of the grass Stenotaphrum micranthum.
 The more open forest is composed of much the same plants, but the Pisonia does not predominate as much.
 A few Pandanus tectorius screwpines are also found here, and the understory is far more prominent.

 North of the Pisonia forest, a band of open shrubland with some trees extends from the resort to the island's eastern tip.
 Octopus bush (Heliotropium foertherianum) and sea cabbage (Scaevola taccada) form the major bush cover, while Abutilon and Melanthera are the characteristic ground plants.
 The trees here are mainly Pandanus, but also Celtis, the she-oak Casuarina equisetifolia ssp. incana, Ficus, bay cedar (Suriana maritima).
-Herbs—mainly the parasitic vine Cassytha filiformis as well as Euphorbia tannensis ssp. eremophila and grasses (mainly Pacific island thintail, Lepturus repens var. subulatus) are abundant.
+Herbs, mainly the parasitic vine Cassytha filiformis as well as Euphorbia tannensis ssp. eremophila and grasses (mainly Pacific island thintail, Lepturus repens var. subulatus), are abundant.